Kinto/kinto/cliquet_docs/reference/permission.rst

 ========

 The :term:`ACLs` are stored in a :term:`permission` backend.
-Like for :ref:`storage` and :ref:`cache, it is pluggable from configuration.
+Like for :ref:`storage` and :ref:`cache`, it is pluggable from configuration.

 PostgreSQL
 ----------